mattux/qgenes/README.md

 # QgeneS
 QgeneS (Query genes Similarity) is a tool that lets you search for semantic relationships between genes.
 The result is shown as an interactive network.

-## NEW!
-Setup script!
+## Setup script

-I have written a script that setup the db, build the source code, run the servers and deploy qgenes.
+This script setups the db, it builds the source code, it runs the servers and it deploy QgeneS.

 ### Usage:
 ```
 ./setup.sh [OPTION]

--h    Display a help message."
+-h    Display a help message.
--c    Force the check of the dependencies."
+-c    Force the check of the dependencies.
 ```

 ## Getting ready (on a Linux machine)